 The dangers of synthetic cannabinoids are very real, and extremely serious.
 Buying synthetic CBD isn’t worth the risk.
 Take the 52 patients in Utah, 33 of whom were treated at the emergency room, for example.

 There are countless imposters out there.
 The chemicals they’re mixing and passing off as CBD oil could cost you your life.
 If you’re interested in CBD, it’s vital to ensure the products you purchase are made from pure, pharmaceutical-grade CBD — not a mixture of dangerous chemicals.
+Joy Organics can answer any questions you may have – contact us today.

 A good example of tolerance buildup would be alcohol.
 The first time someone drinks alcohol, just a little might intoxicate them.
 But if they drink alcohol on a regular basis, it takes more of it to cause the same effect.